Please read the following information concerning this Intake Form and Complaint/Grievance Procedure:

 Any person receiving services shall have the opportunity to contribute towards the cost of the service.
 No eligible person shall be denied a service because of their inability and/or choice not to contribute.

 While we ask you to make an honest effort to gather this basic information, we cannot deny services to clients on the basis of them refusing to provide the requested information, as our programs are not means tested.
 Since our programs are specifically for the elderly, particularly for persons age 60 or over, the date of birth needs to be filled in.
-If the client refuses to provide his/her date of birth, please enter January 1 and the year which would make them the age they are stating.
-Then, indicate in the notes of the consumer detail record that the date of birth is not factual, as the client would not provide it.
+If the client refuses to provide his/her date of birth, please enter 01/01/1901.
+Then, indicate in the General Comments “client refused to provide DOB, so the default date was entered”.

-This form may be used for the following services (any other services require one of the available assessment forms, rather than just a basic intake):
+This form may be used for the following workflows (any other workflow requires one of the available assessment forms, rather than just a basic intake):

 If you have any questions, please contact your local AAA office.